scc-digitalhub/docs/README.md

 ## Adding a portal

-The documentation can feature multiple portals, such as `User` and `Dev`, aimed at different purposes, which can be accessed from a drop-down menu in the toolbar.
+The documentation can feature multiple portals, such as `User` and `Admin`, aimed at different purposes, which can be accessed from a drop-down menu in the toolbar.

 If you wish to add another portal, follow the steps below.
 This example will configure a new portal, called `Example`, available under the `/example` sub-path.